ShareCMP: Polarization-Aware RGB-P Semantic Segmentation: Proposed Framework: ShareCMP

-ShareCMP consists of a shared dual-branch and four-stage encoder, and its architecture is designed based on CMX~\cite{cmx} and Segfromer~\cite{26}.
 Both RGB and polarization modalities are encoded by a shared dual-branch encoder, and the four-stage architecture provides pyramidal fused features to the decoder.
 Meta-Transformer~\cite{metatransformer} shows that different modalities can be uniformly encoded using different data-to-sequence tokenization and a shared encoder.
-Inspired by this, we design a unified encoder with shared parameters for RGB and polarization modalities, as shown in \cref{fig:ShareCMP}.
+Inspired by this, we design a unified encoder with shared parameters for RGB and polarization modalities, as shown in Fig. \ref{fig:ShareCMP}.
 Each stage of the shared encoder consists of three modules: Overlap Patch Embeddings (OPEmbed), Efficient Self-Attention (ESAttn), and Mix-FFN (MFFN)~\cite{26}.
 OPEmbed generates feature patches with local continuous information.
 The feature patches are forwarded to the following ESAttn and MFFN modules.
 At each stage, the modal exclusive OPEmbed (ME OPEmbed) is constructed for the input \(\bm{x}_{RGB}\) and \(\bm{x}_{P}\), respectively, and using the shared-parameters ESAttn and MFFN introduces self-attention and leak location information~\cite{26} to obtain \(\bm{y}_{RGB}\) and \(\bm{y}_{P}\).

 where \(\bm{y}_{X}^{patch}\) is feature patches of \(\bm{x}_{X}\).
 After that, the Feature Rectification Module (FRM) and the Feature Fusion Module (FFM)~\cite{cmx} introduce multimodal cross-attention for \(\bm{y}_{RGB}\) and \(\bm{y}_{P}\) and fuse their feature information.
+The FRM utilizes channel attention and spatial attention to fuse \(\bm{y}_{RGB}\) and \(\bm{y}_{P}\) and feeds the fused features of the two modalities into the next stage.
+The FFM utilizes multi-head attention to further fuse the two modal fusion features output by the FRM to obtain \(\bm{f}\), which is used for the final semantic segmentation.
 After the encoder, the four-stage fused features \(\bm{f}_{i} \in \{ \bm{f}_{1},\bm{f}_{2},\bm{f}_{3},\bm{f}_{4} \}\) are forwarded to the MLP decoder~\cite{26} for the segmentation prediction.
-We also refer to the shared dual-branch encoder (ShareCMP encoder) as the pseudo-single-branch encoder.
+We also refer to the shared dual-branch encoder (ShareCMP Encoder) as the pseudo-single-branch encoder.
 Although it still retains the dual-branch inference architecture, it reduces the number of multimodal encoder parameters by about 30\%.